Services and institutions

 More information is available on the website of the School’s Career Service (German).

-Dean of Studies at the School of Business and Economics
+Dean of Studies at the School of Business, Economics and Society

 Detailed information on the Dean of Studies is available on the School’s quality management website.